a world where contemporary movement is essential.

 We run Movement Labs on a registration, short-term basis.
-We work with both local and international artist to deliver an environment where the Canterbury dance, and wider art community, can participate in the creation of works alongside well-known talent.
+We work with both local and international artist to deliver an environment where the Ōtautahi Christchurch movement, and wider arts community, can participate in the creation of works alongside well-known talent.

-If you are interested in the creative side of dance-making, you can join guest artists for one-off workshops and learn about the choreographic process, attend an artist talk or read artist reflections on our blog page.
+If you are interested in the creative side of dance-making, you can join guest artists for one-off workshops and learn about the choreographic process, attend an artist talk or read artist reflections in our journal.

 ōtautahi tiny performance festival artist journal - alice canton